gerbenvds/erpnext-mcp-server/README.md

 - JSON format for structured data access

 ### Tools
-- `authenticate_erpnext` - Authenticate with ERPNext using username and password
+- `get_doctypes` - Get a list of all available DocTypes
+- `get_doctype_fields` - Get fields list for a specific DocType
 - `get_documents` - Get a list of documents for a specific doctype
 - `create_document` - Create a new document in ERPNext
 - `update_document` - Update an existing document in ERPNext
 - `run_report` - Run an ERPNext report
-- `get_doctype_fields` - Get fields list for a specific DocType
-- `get_doctypes` - Get a list of all available DocTypes

 ## Configuration